staudenmeir/eloquent-json-relations/README.md

 }
 ```

-Here, `options->roles` is the path to the JSON array. `role_id` is the name of the foreign key attribute inside the record object:
+Here, `options->roles` is the path to the JSON array. `role_id` is the name of the foreign key property inside the record object:

 ```php
 $user = new User;